Dumbo: Critical reception

+Upon its initial release, Dumbo received widespread acclaim for its animation and story.
 Variety wrote that Dumbo was "a pleasant little story, plenty of pathos mixed with the large doses of humor, a number of appealing new animal characters, lots of good music, and the usual Disney skillfulness in technique in drawing and use of color."
 Cecelia Ager, writing in PM, called Dumbo "the nicest, kindest Disney yet.
 It has the most taste, beauty, compassion, skill, restraint.
 It marks a return to Disney first principles, the animal kingdom—that happy land where Disney workers turn into artists; where their imagination, playfulness, ingenuity, daring flourish freest; where, in short, they're home."

 Bosley Crowther, reviewing for The New York Times, wrote that the film was "the most genial, the most endearing, the most completely precious cartoon feature film ever to emerge from the magical brushes of Walt Disney's wonder-working artists".
 Time wrote: "Like story and characters, Dumbos coloring is soft and subdued, free from picture-postcard colors and confusing detail—a significant technical advance.
 But the charm of Dumbo is that it again brings to life that almost human animal kingdom where Walter Elias Disney is king of them all."
 Harrison's Reports praised the film as "one of Walt Disney's most delightful offerings.
 Technically, it is excellent; the color is exceptionally good.
 The story itself is pleasing; it combines comedy with human appeal.
 The only fault is that occasionally the action slows down."

 Time had originally scheduled to run a story with an appearance cover for "Mammal of the Year" (a play on its annual "Man/Person of the Year" honor) on December 8, 1941.
 The attack on Pearl Harbor on December 7 of that year had postponed it, and the story was later published on December 29.